Frost Summer Experience

 2:00 - 3:20 Editing and Mixing

-Tuition Includes: Program Instruction and performance, daily lunch, and program shirt.
+Tuition includes program instruction and performance, daily lunch, and a program shirt.
 Program tuition does not include: on campus housing and commuter parking.

-Note: Camp tuition does not include the Acceptd Application fee of $50.00.
+Note: Camp tuition does not include the initial application fee of $50.00.

 Housing cost includes: Double Room occupancy for 6 nights, dorm linen package (bed sheet, comforter, pillow, bath towel, and washcloth), all daily meals (breakfast/lunch/dinner) in our dorm dining hall.